Palau

 13 palau royal palau micronesia deluxe harbour twin

 In most respects, Palau is western.
 The currency is the US dollar, power sockets are US.
 There are no dangerous snakes, spiders or box jellyfish.
 Safety standards are at Western levels.
-You’ll be granted a free 30 day Visa on arrival, and be charged $50 ‘Departure & Green tax’ (cash only) on departure.
 Still, ensure you have travel insurance.
+You’ll also discover it is one of the cleanest countries in the world – you’d be hard-pressed to spot any litter.

 Where to Eat